Landlord and Tenancy matters

 The Renters’ Rights Bill, expected to come into force between October 2025 and January 2026, will significantly reshape the eviction landscape:

 • Section 21 evictions will be abolished – You’ll no longer be able to evict tenants without a specific reason.
-All evictions must go through Section 8.
+All evictions must go through Section 8 and offer discretionary grounds as to why the tenant is being evicted.

 • Section 8 grounds will be expanded – This includes new grounds for selling the property or landlords moving in themselves.